cisagov/manage.get.gov/docs/developer/migration-troubleshooting.md

 - ./manage.py showmigrations -- shows the current migrations that are finished, all should have [x]
 - ./manage.py makemigrations -- makes the migration
 - ./manage.py showmigrations -- now you should see the new/updated migration with a [ ]
-- ./manage.py migrate [folder name here, ie registrar]
+- ./manage.py migrate [folder name here, ie registrar] -- applies those changes to db for specific folder
 - ./manage.py showmigrations -- the migration changes should now have a [x] by it